-James Jenkins -- Orangeburg
+James Jenkins -- ORANGEBURG

+Visitation will be held Thursday, June 4, 2020 from 2 to 7 p.m.
+Masks must be worn to gain entry to the funeral home.

-Friends may call at the residence of his son, Mr. Charles Jenkins, 465 Alva Street, Orangeburg or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call at the residence, 383 Wade Court, from 4 to 8 p.m. daily; at the residence of his son, Mr. Charles Jenkins, 465 Alva St., Orangeburg; or Simmons Funeral Home and Crematory of Orangeburg.
 Please adhere to all COVID-19 precautions.

 Online condolences may be sent to www.simmonsfuneralhome.com.